 Grant Williams of Vulpes Investment Management explains how lessons were not learned after 2008 and now the markets cannot wean themselves off quantitative easing

 With the Federal Reserve set to meet next week, talk of a rate hike has resurfaced.
 The Fed under Janet Yellen’s leadership has been largely dovish on its key rate, especially considering the relative strength of the US economy.
 Now that the fallout from Brexit appears to be less a global issue than previously thought, the conditions for a hike appear to be falling back into place.

-.
+Grant Williams is managing director of Singapore-based Vulpes Investment Management and the co-founder of financial video-on-demand platform Real Vision.
 With more than a quarter of a century of experience in the global equity markets, he has strong feelings on the role of the central banks and how they have created a stimulus vortex that is threatening the world’s financial systems.
 For him, the current volatility dates back to the important decisions not made during and after the 2008 financial crisis.

 “With Real Vision I travel all around the world and I talk to the smartest guys in finance,” he says.
 “They are all really worried.
 In 2008 when QE1 started, you could see that natural forces were cut short.”

 He continues: “Was there an argument against them starting (quantitative easing) in 2008?
 No, they did the right thing stepping in – I don’t think most people realised how close we came to a complete meltdown of the monetary system.
 But should they still be doing it eight years later?
 The answer is categorically no. The world needs less debt and more organic growth.”

 A rate hike by the Fed can’t come soon enough in Williams' view, but it remains the case that even if the US takes that course, The Bank of Japan and the ECB will likely go in the opposite direction.